LauraBrogan/pands-project-2019/README.md

 ## What Each File Contains:
 A. Iris.py
 This file is a basic file to read the csv file and display to the user the top ten lines of the data set.
 I stated with a basic file like this as i was having a lot of difficulty trying to get my coding off the ground.
+This is the result of running that script.

 B. plot.py